Angrycreative/custom-cookie-message/readme.txt

 == Changelog ==
 = 2.4.1 =
-* opt-in opt-out default cookies.
+* Support for a opt-in method, instead of the previous opt-out method.
+Use with caution and make sure to test the site functionality, before activating on a live environment.

 = 2.4.0 =
 * Changed checkbox design.